Gradient Ricci almost soliton warped product: Introduction

-where $Ric$ and $\mathcal{L}$ stand, respectively, for the Ricci tensor and the Lie derivative.
-We shall refer to this equation as the fundamental equation of an almost Ricci soliton $\big(M^k,g, X,\lambda\big)$.
-When the vector field $X$ is the gradient of a smooth function $\psi:M^k\to\Bbb{R}$ the manifold will be called a gradient almost Ricci soliton.
-In this case the preceding equation becomes
+for some soliton function $\lambda\in C^\infty(M)$, where $Ric$ and $\mathscr{L}$ stand for the Ricci tensor and the Lie derivative, respectively.
+We shall refer to this equation as the fundamental equation of a Ricci almost soliton $\big(M^k,g, X,\lambda\big)$.
+When the vector field $X$ is the gradient of a smooth function $\psi\in C^\infty(M)$ the manifold will be called a gradient Ricci almost soliton.
+Accordingly equation~\eqref{eqfund1} becomes

 where $\nabla^{2}\psi$ stands for the Hessian of the potential function $\psi$.
-Taking the trace of equation \eqref{eqfund2} we obtain
+Taking the trace of equation~\eqref{eqfund2} we obtain